jekil/hardentheworld/Applications/GPG_Suite/index.rst

 According to `GPG Tools official website <https://gpgtools.org/>`_ GPG Tools is used *"to encrypt, decrypt, sign and verify files or messages.
 Manage your GPG Keychain with a few simple clicks and experience the full power of GPG"*.
-GPG Suite is an implementation og GPG for Mac OS X with a keychain and an Apple Mail extension.
+GPG Suite is an implementation of GPG for Mac OS X with a keychain and an Apple Mail extension.

 .. contents::
    :local: